Transformer-Transducers for Code-Switched Speech Recognition: Dataset and Experimental Setup

 \mypar{SEAME Corpus:} For our experiments, we use the SEAME corpus~\cite{Lyu2010SEAMEAM}, a conversational Mandarin-English CS corpus collected in Singapore, consisting of around 134 speakers (100 hours).
 We hold out 6 speakers (4.7 hours) from the training data as our development set to do hyper-parameter tuning and for studying ablations.
 The SEAME corpus has two official test sets, test$_\text{man}$ and test$_\text{sge}$, each consisting of 10 speakers.
 The test$_\text{man}$ is biased towards Mandarin speech and test$_\text{sge}$ towards English.
 In the SEAME corpus, we have $\approx2.5$K Mandarin characters.
 We use subword-nmt \cite{subword-nmt} to convert the English target vocabulary to have a similar target size by doing $2$K byte-pair encoding (BPE) merges.
 We run the BPE merges after splitting English into individual words to avoid merges with Mandarin, which can be present in the context due to code-switching.

-\mypar{Monolingual Corpora:} We use the open-source AISHELL-1 \cite{bu2017aishell}, a 150-hour Mandarin speech corpus, as our monolingual Mandarin dataset and TEDLIUMv2 \cite{tedlium}, a 211-hour English speech corpus, as the monolingual English dataset.
-Each dataset consists of high-quality 16kHz data with the baseline ESPnet \cite{espnet} word error rate numbers below 10\% on both datasets.
+\mypar{Monolingual Corpora:} We use AISHELL-1 \cite{bu2017aishell}, a 150-hour Mandarin corpus, and TEDLIUMv2 \cite{tedlium}, a 211-hour English corpus, as our monolingual speech dataset for the method described in \Sref{sec:method_monolingual}.
 We prepare $4$K English BPE units to match the $\approx4$K character set for Mandarin on the combined monolingual and CS corpora.

 \mypar{Evaluation:} We evaluate our models with Mixed Error Rate (MER), which refers to the standard WER metric but computes edits at the character-level for Mandarin and word-level for English.
 We use the NIST sclite scoring script to score the models and report all numbers without any post-normalization for either languages.